vince/gng/index.md

 #### Powers (Psionics)

-Psionicists start the game with one randomly selected **Psionic Power** and an **Ability Die** of d4.
+Psionics start the game with 2 randomly selected **Psionic Power** and an **Ability Die** of d4.
 This die is refreshed after a long meditation (rest).
 To use these, first check the attribute that corresponds with what you are attempting to do, then roll the **Ability Die** to check if it decreases a step. **Reactive Psionic Powers (R)** can be triggered even when it isn't the targeted player's turn, and counts as a free action.
 Robots, constructs or other mindless creatures are immune to **Psionic Powers**, unless otherwise stated.

 | Psionic powers        | Effect                                                                           |